kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 Because a blockchain acts as a digital ledger, transferring value between accounts is one of the most common blockchain operations.
 Knowing how to create a smart contract that can be securely transfer assets is one of the most important building blocks that will enable you up to create more complex applications.

-For this project, you'll create one Pact `simple-payments` module smart contract that consists of three functions:
+For this project, you'll create one Pact `payments` module smart contract that consists of three functions:

 - `create-account`
 - `get-balance`